scottslowe/weblog/content/post/2017-04-12-linux-migration-april-2017-progress-report.md

 * _E-mail:_ I'm using [Thunderbird][link-3] with a small collection of add-ons to handle both corporate and personal e-mail (refer to [this post][xref-4] for more details).
 I did _not_ import the 10+ years of archived mail stored in Apple Mail, keeping that on my Mac Pro instead (more on that later).
 * _Task management:_ I switched to a task management system that is completely based on plain text files using a variant of the TaskPaper format (it's not 100% TaskPaper compatible).
 This allows me to handle task management via Sublime Text, Dropbox, and [Meld][link-15] (a file differencing tool).
 See [this post][xref-9] for more details.
 * _Time management:_ Time management (calendaring/scheduling) is difficult, due to issues described [here][xref-5].
 I'm currently using the Lightning add-on in Thunderbird, as well as GNOME Calendar.
 Thunderbird handles my corporate calendar, and GNOME Calendar shows corporate and personal calendars.
 On the personal calendar side, I've had to switch back to Google from a third-party CalDAV provider; thus, GNOME Calendar syncs with Google Calendar and with my corporate calendar.
 * _Password management:_ I switched from 1Password to [Enpass][link-17].
 I've heard that 1Password may be offering a Linux version this year; I'll evaluate switching back if that happens.
-I'm using Enpass on my OS X, Linux, and iOS devices.
+I'm using Enpass on my macOS, Linux, and iOS devices.
 * _Corporate connectivity:_ I have the Linux client for VMware Horizon installed (to access my hosted corporate desktop), and I use `vpnc` to connect to our corporate VPN.
 I also maintain a Windows 10 VM with corporate VPN connectivity for other issues I can't resolve using Linux.
 * _Social media:_ I use [Corebird][link-18] for Twitter access from Linux when I'm traveling.

-## Where I Still Use OS X
+## Where I Still Use macOS

-OS X hasn't completely disappeared from my computing landscape; I have a well-equipped Mac Pro in my office that I still use for some things.
+macOS hasn't completely disappeared from my computing landscape; I have a well-equipped Mac Pro in my office that I still use for some things.
 (When I'm traveling, though, it's pretty much 100% Linux---the exception is the occasional need to boot the corporate Windows 10 VM.)
-Here are the areas where I'm still using OS X:
+Here are the areas where I'm still using macOS:

 * Podcast recording (I haven't found a Linux replacement for Audio Hijack, and Skype on Linux is a bit iffy)
 * Viewing archived e-mail (still sits in Apple Mail on my Mac Pro)